 The doctor will ask questions about whether you (or your child) have had ear infections in the past and ask you to describe the current symptoms.
-He or she will use an otoscope to look inside the ear.
+They will use an otoscope to look inside the ear.
 If infected, there may be areas of dullness or redness or there may be air bubbles or fluid behind the eardrum.
 The fluid may be bloody or filled with pus.
-The doctor will also check for any sign of perforation -- a hole or holes -- in the eardrum.
+The doctor will also check for any sign of perforation, a hole or holes, in the eardrum.

 Your doctor may also do other tests:

 - Tympanometry, which uses a small handheld instrument to measure changes in air pressure in the ear.
 It can indicate if the eardrum is ruptured